phieri/callsign.js/README.md

 | `data-search`    | `false` | Markup untagged callsigns in the document. |

 # Minification
-This library is intentionally not provided with minified files.
+These files are intentionally not provided minified.
 Amateur radio is about learning and experimenting.
-Minified files makes it drastically harder to understand how the code works.
+Minified files makes it drastically harder to understand the code.

 # References
 * [ARTICLE 19 – Identification of stations](http://life.itu.int/radioclub/rr/art19.pdf)